 Stories Online on Medium.com

 In addition to my two “dead tree” books, Eight in Three Weeks and Heller’s Tale, almost all of my short fiction is available for free online at Medium.com.
-I try to post one new short story every month as part of a commitment to focus on writing, rather than chasing publishers.
+I’ve spent time chasing publishers, and have discovered that I am happier and more productive when I try to focus on writing, instead.